picocms/picocms.github.io/_themes/bulma.md

   License: "[The MIT License](https://github.com/unicate/pico-bulma/blob/master/LICENSE)"
 ---

-This project basically provides a Bulma-Theme and starter project for Pico CMS.
-It can be used as foundation to build your own customized Bulma themes for Pico CMS.
+A lightweight Bulma theme for Pico CMS.

 - [Bulma](https://bulma.io/) is a modern CSS framework that just works.
 - Icons from [Fontawesome-free](https://fontawesome.com/icons?m=free) are included and ready to use.